kirangorijala/simple-pagination-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### Exercise Description**Objective:** Create a paginated table using Angular.**Task:** Given the provided data, create a table that displays 10 results per page.
+If the data exceeds 10 results, pagination controls should appear, allowing the user to navigate through the pages.
+The pagination controls should include four buttons: `First`, `Prev`, `Next`, and `Last`.**Requirements:**

+1. Display the data in a table format.
+2. Implement pagination to show 10 results per page.
+3. Include pagination controls (`First`, `Prev`, `Next`, `Last`) to navigate through the pages.
+4. Ensure the table updates correctly when navigating through pages.